quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 (streamed) qlog file.
 As such, a method for splitting up events belonging to separate logical entities is required.

-The simplest way to perform this splitting is by associating a "group identifier" to each event that indicates to which conceptual "group" each event belongs.
+The simplest way to perform this splitting is by associating a "group id" to each event that indicates to which conceptual "group" each event belongs.
 A post-processing step can then extract events per group.
 However, this group identifier can be highly protocol and context-specific.
 In the example above,